guobinqiu/grpc-exercise/go-as-serverside/readme.md

-Golang as server side
+Go as server side
 ---

-Golang as server side, other programming languages as client side.
+Go as server side, other programming languages as client side.

 ### Install